 👉 Find out more about the responsive in Divi.

 6 - To go further with the transformation options...

 So, what do you think of this type of layout?
 Do you use these options on your site?
-If so, please feel free to share your original creations in the comments, it might give inspiration to other readers?
+If so, please feel free to share your original creations in the comments, it could give inspiration to other readers?